Burnelli UB-14

-The Burnelli UB-14, also known as the Cunliffe-Owen Clyde Clipper, was a 1930s American prototype lifting-fuselage airliner designed and built by Vincent Burnelli.
+The Burnelli UB-14 and a developed variant named OA-1 Clyde Clipper were 1930s American prototype lifting-fuselage airliners designed by Vincent Burnelli, who was responsible for constructing the first two examples.

 Design and development

 Following on from his earlier designs Vincent Burnelli designed a commercial transport version using the lifting-fuselage concept.
-Burnelli's designs were based on the idea that an airfoil-section fuselage would contribute to the lift generated.
-The Burnelli UB-14 first flew in 1934, the airfoil-section fuselage was the centre-section of the wing.
+Burnelli's designs were based on the idea that an airfoil-section fuselage could contribute to the lift generated.
+The Burnelli UB-14 first flew in 1934, and had an airfoil-section fuselage that formed the centre-section of the wing.
 The aircraft had twin tailbooms and a widespan tailplane and elevator fitted with twin fins and rudders.
 The UB-14 had retractable landing gear and was powered by two Pratt & Whitney radial engines.
 An enclosed cockpit for the crew of two was located on the centre wing's upper surface.
-The cabin held 14 to 18 passengers.
+The cabin could hold 14 to 18 passengers.

 Operational history

 The first prototype, UB-14, was destroyed in a 1935 accident attributed to faulty maintenance on the aileron control system.

 Burnelli then designed and built an improved version, the UB-14B.
-A modified version of the UB-14B design was built under licence in the United Kingdom by Cunliffe-Owen Aircraft, powered by two Bristol Perseus XIVC radials as the Cunliffe-Owen OA-1.
-A contemporary photo shows the mockup of the original UB-14B, to be built by Scottish Aviation before bankruptcy.
-This design was to have had streamline inline engines.
-The OA-1 used radial engines.
+An extensively modified version of the UB-14B design was built under licence in the United Kingdom by Cunliffe-Owen Aircraft, powered by two Bristol Perseus XIVC radials as the Cunliffe-Owen OA-1 Clyde Clipper.
+The UB-14B was to have been built by Scottish Aviation, but with more streamlined inline engines.

-In September 1936, Burnelli applied to the CAA for approval to fly a transatlantic flight with Clyde Edward Pangborn as the selected pilot.

-The Cunliffe-Owen failed its airworthiness certification due to excessive takeoff run and poor workmanship.
-It was performance tested at the A&AEE Boscombe Down in 1939.
+Burnelli applied to the CAA for approval to fly a transatlantic flight with Clyde Edward Pangborn as the pilot in September 1936, however it failed its airworthiness certification due to an excessively long takeoff run and poor quality control.
+Its performance was later tested at A&AEE Boscombe Down in 1939.